ep1cman/unifi-protect-backup/README.md

   --rclone-args TEXT              Optional extra arguments to pass to `rclone rcat` directly.
                                   Common usage for this would be to set a bandwidth limit, for example.
+  --rclone-purge-args TEXT        Optional extra arguments to pass to `rclone delete` directly.
+                                  Common usage for this would be to execute a permanent delete instead of using the recycle bin on a destination.
-  --detection-types TEXT          A comma separated list of which types of detections to backup.
+                                  Google Drive example: `--drive-use-trash=false` --detection-types TEXT          A comma separated list of which types of detections to backup.
                                   Valid options are: `motion`, `person`, `vehicle`, `ring` [default: motion,person,vehicle,ring]